alexio/Android-TextView-Click-Bug-Sample/README.md

 Setting a `LinkMovementMethod` on the TextView resolved the wrong span clicked issue since it used the `LinkMovementMethod`'s `OnTouch` to handle the click but introduced a different issue, the click event of the span was firing twice.
 It would fire once from `LinkMovementMethod`'s `onTouch(MotionEvent event)` and another time after from a different `onClick` call in the TextView's `onTouch`.

 Removing the AutoLinkMask set by `autoLink="email|phone"` resolved the issue since the conditions wouldn't be met to fire the 2nd onClick call, but removed the builtin email/phone link handling.
-Looking for alternate solution.

   Relevant Code in the TextView class: